Search

 Theft Detection

-Retailers can detect suspicious behavior, such as loitering or accessing areas that are off-limits, using computer vision algorithms that are autonomously analyzing the scene.
+Retailers can detect suspicious behavior, such as loitering or accessing off-limits areas, using computer vision algorithms that autonomously analyze the scene.

 Waiting Time Analytics

 To prevent impatient customers and endless waiting lines, retailers are implementing queue detection technology.
 Queue detection uses cameras to track and count the number of shoppers in a line.
-Once a threshold of customers has been reached, the system sounds an alert for clerks to open new checkouts.
+Once a threshold of customers is reached, the system sounds an alert for clerks to open new checkouts.

 Social Distancing

-To ensure safety precautions are being followed, companies are using distance detectors.
+To ensure adherence to safety precautions, companies implement distance detectors.
 A camera tracks employee or customer movement and uses depth sensors to assess the distance between them.
 Then, depending on their position, the system draws a red or green circle around the person.
 Learn more about Social Distancing Monitoring with deep learning.

 Social Distancing Detection with Computer Vision